FelStroz/Site-MovieSearch-com-OMDBAPI/README.md

 # Site-MovieSearch-com-OMDBAPI

-site to search films and descriptions by title.
+Site to search films and descriptions by title.

+Browse at any location for filmes and their description